 4 – Comforting a Widower with Your Heart Through Action

-When someone goes through the grieving process, he or she will not want to do ‘usual’ activities, especially the ones that are drudgery to begin with.
-The list includes laundry, dishes, cleaning the bathroom, going shopping, and even doing daily activities with the pets such as giving them food and water or taking them out for walks.
-You can be the one that devotes two hours a week to one of these activities, or you could hire someone to help the widower for a period of a few to several months.
-Your efforts will not go unnoticed.
+When someone is navigating grief, he or she will not want to do ‘usual’ activities, especially the ones that are drudgery to begin with.
+The list includes laundry, dishes, cleaning the bathroom, going shopping, and even doing daily activities with the pets such as giving them food and water or taking them (or their dog) out for walks.

 These are very diluted flower essences – which will not interfere with any medication usage.
-They are specific for ‘rescuing’ the person from emotions that are raging, whether the emotion is grief, sadness, depression, anxiety or anger.
+They are specific for ‘rescuing’ the person from emotions that are raging, whether the emotion is grief, sadness, depression, anxiety, or anger.

 25 comments